It currently costs a quarter of a million dollars to raise a child in North America. Pretty sure half of that goes towards school expenses.

 Since we have committed as a family to only pay cash, we often use out-of-the-box strategies to raise funds.

-With a bit of help, and eventually independently, our boys have successfully done the following:
+With a bit of help at first, and eventually independently, our boys have:

 - bought vintage items at thrift stores and sold them for profit